zukobronja/protocol/serializations.md

 #### Channel offchain transaction

-The channel offchain transaction is not included directly in the transaction tree but indirectly as payload of:
-* The channel close solo transaction;
+The channel offchain transaction is not included directly in the transaction tree but indirectly as payload of the channel close solo transaction.
-* The channel slash transaction.

 ```
 [ <channel_id>       :: id()